blackrose9/didactic-writer/README.md

 #### blackrose9 is a writer also

 ### Description
-Portfolio created with ReactJS and Headless Wordpress CMS REST API
+Portfolio created with React and Blogger API. (in progress)

 ### How to run this project on your local machine
 * Download the project